farmera/sare_grant/study_results_drones.md

 variable and one or more independent variables.
 The independent variables are generally known as 'predictors' while the dependent variable is the quantity one hopes to predict.

+In our study the dependent variable was the final sucrose yield from each of thirty different sections variably treated with nitrogen.

 ![](img/ndvi/ndvi_winner.png)
 ![](img/N_bar.png)